Spectral theory of weighted hypergraphs via tensors: Duplicate vertices

 In this section we discuss \emph{duplicate vertices}, i.e.\ vertices that do not share common edges but are structurally equivalent.
 It is known that, in the case of graphs, duplicate vertices leave a signature in the spectra of the operators.
 Also, such vertices are important in applied network theory because their presence is important for the study of the \emph{network redundancy} and \emph{robustness}, as discussed in \cite{symm}.

 \begin{definition} Two vertices $v_i$ and $v_j$ are \emph{duplicate} if they do not share common edges and the corresponding rows of the adjacency tensor are the same, that is,

-\end{definition} Note that the above definition of duplicate vertices does not coincide with \cite[Definition 3.2]{MulasZhang}, which is based on the hypergraph adjacency matrix.
+\end{definition} Note that the above definition of duplicate vertices, that we first introduced here, does not coincide with \cite[Definition 3.2]{MulasZhang}, which is based on the hypergraph adjacency matrix.
 However, both these definitions coincide with the classical one in the case of simple graphs.
+It follows from the definition that if $v_i$ is a vertex which has a duplicate $v_j$, then $v_i$ is not contained in any edge of cardinality smaller than $\nabla$.
+Indeed, if $\nabla=2$, this is trivially true.
+If $\nabla\geq 3$, the existence of such an edge would imply that $A_{i,i,i_3,\dots,i_{\nabla}}\neq 0$, for some $\{i_3,\dots,i_{\nabla}\}\subset [N]$.
+But as $v_j$ is a duplicate, then $A_{j,i,i_3,\dots,i_{\nabla}}\neq 0$, which contradicts the fact that $v_i$ and $v_j$ are not contained in a common edge.
+The following theorem and proposition are well known for simple graphs, but they are new for general hypergraphs also in the unweighted, uniform case.

-\begin{theorem} If $\nabla$ is even and there are $n$ vertices that are duplicate of each other, then \begin{itemize} \item $0$ is an eigenvalue for $A$ with Hspan multiplicity at least $n-1$; \item $1$ is an eigenvalue for $L$, $L^+$, $\mathcal{L}$ and $\mathcal{L}^+$, with Hspan multiplicity at least $n-1$. \end{itemize} \end{theorem} \begin{proof}We only prove the claim for $A$, as the other claims then follow from Remark \ref{rmk2-}.
-We assume, first, that there are two duplicate vertices, $v_i$ and $v_j$.
-We claim that any vector $\mathbf{x}\in \mathbb{R}^N$ satisfying
+\begin{theorem} Assume that there are $n$ vertices which are duplicate of each other. \begin{enumerate} \item If $\nabla=2$, then \begin{itemize} \item $0$ is an eigenvalue for $A$ with multiplicity at least $n-1$; \item $1$ is an eigenvalue for $L$, $L^+$, $\mathcal{L}$ and $\mathcal{L}^+$, with multiplicity at least $n-1$. \end{itemize} \item If $\nabla\ge 3$, then \begin{itemize} \item $0$ is an eigenvalue for $A$ with Hspan multiplicity at least $n$ and geometric multiplicity at least $n$; \item $1$ is an eigenvalue for $L$, $L^+$, $\mathcal{L}$ and $\mathcal{L}^+$, with Hspan multiplicity at least $n$ and geometric multiplicity at least $n$. \end{itemize} \end{enumerate} \end{theorem} \begin{proof}We only prove the claims for $A$, as the other claims then follow from Remark \ref{rmk2-}.
+Assume that $v_1,\ldots,v_n$ are duplicate vertices.
+If $\nabla = 2$, then $A$ is a symmetric matrix.
+Therefore, as recalled in the introduction, each eigenvalue is an $H$-eigenvalue, and all multiplicities coincide.
+We observe that any non-zero vector $\mathbf{x}\in \mathbb{R}^N$ satisfying $x_i=0$ for $i>n$ and $\sum_{i=1}^n x_i =0$ is an eigenvector with eigenvalue $0$.
+In particular, the $n-1$ linearly independent vectors $e_1-e_j$, for $2\leq j\leq n$, where $e_i$ is the $i$-th vector of the canonical basis of $\mathbb{R}^N$, are eigenvectors of $0$ for $A$.
+If $\nabla\ge 3$, we have already observed that $v_i$ is not contained in any edge of cardinality smaller than $\nabla$.
+This implies that every monomial in the equations $(A\mathbf{x}^{\nabla-1})_{i}$ with $i>n$ is divisible by at least one variable $x_j$, with $j>n$.
+This means that the eigenvariety contains the $n$-dimensional linear space defined by the equations